learn about la casa de colores

 In a profile of Herrera in The New York Times, Stephen Burt wrote: "Many poets since the 1960s have dreamed of a new hybrid art, part oral, part written, part English, part something else: an art grounded in ethnic identity, fueled by collective pride, yet irreducibly individual too.
 Many poets have tried to create such an art: Herrera is one of the first to succeed."

 Herrera has received fellowships and grants from the Breadloaf Writers' Conference, the California Arts Council, the National Endowment for the Arts, the Stanford Chicano Fellows Program, and the University of California at Berkeley.
 In 2015, he received the L.A.
 Times Book Prize's Robert Kirsch Award for lifetime achievement.

 Over the past three decades, he has founded a number of performance ensembles, and has taught poetry, art, and performance in community art galleries and correctional facilities.
 He has taught at the University of Iowa Writers' Workshop and served as chair of the Chicano and Latin American Studies Department at CSU-Fresno.

 In 2015, Herrera was named Poet Laureate of the United States, for which he launched the project La Casa de Colores, which invites citizens to contribute to an epic poem.
 Herrera is Professor Emeritus at California State University, Fresno and UC Riverside.
 He also holds honorary degrees from California State University, Fresno, Skidmore College, and Oregon State University.
-He was elected a Chancellor of the Academy of American Poets in 2011.
+He served as a Chancellor of the Academy of American Poets from 2011 to 2016.